 Next week we’ll be looking into 5 steps to build a CX Success Statement, including a downloadable template to help you consider your personal success factors.
 If you’re interested in being the first to know about it, subscribe below.

-What’s one CX goal you’ve got for the rest of 2020 you think SMIRC can help with?
+What’s one CX goal you’ve got that you think SMIRC can help with?
 Let me know on Twitter.